 Founder & General Partner

-Eric Benhamou has extensive corporate governance experience, having served on more than 25 corporate boards, including 10 publicly traded companies such as 3Com, Palm, Netscape, Legato and Real Networks.
-He continues to serve on the boards of Cypress Semiconductors (CY), of Silicon Valley Bank (SVBFG) and of Finjan Holdings (FNJN).
-Through his career, Eric Benhamou participated in 7 IPO’s and 35 M&A’s.
+Eric Benhamou has extensive corporate governance experience, having served on more than 25 corporate boards, including 10 publicly traded companies such as 3Com, Palm, Netscape, Legato Real Networks and Cypress Semiconductors (CY).
+He continues to serve on the boards of Silicon Valley Bank (SVBFG) and of Finjan Holdings (FNJN).
+Through his career, Eric Benhamou participated in 7 IPO’s and 36 M&A’s.

 Eric Benhamou has been teaching entrepreneurship in various business schools around the world for the past 10 years, principally at INSEAD, Stanford and IDC’s Herzliya’s Arison School of Business, where he was a visiting professor.
-He also served on the Advisory Board of Stanford’s school of Engineering and of Ben Gurion University of the Negev.
-He is also active in several non profit organizations, chairs the Israel Venture Network and the American Friends of Arts et Métiers.
+He also served on the Advisory Board of Stanford’s school of Engineering and the Board of Governors of Ben Gurion University of the Negev in Israel.
+He is also active in several non-profit organizations, chairs the Israel Venture Network and the American Friends of Arts et Métiers.